Trinity College, Toronto: Dramatics

 The Trinity College Dramatic Society (TCDS) was established in 1919, and since 1921 has put on at least one full-length production each year.
-In recent years the TCDS has produced four shows per season, including a spring musical, selected by the college-elected TCDS committee.
+In recent years the TCDS has produced four shows per season, including a spring musical, selected by the university-elected TCDS committee.
 The TCDS used Hart House as a performance venue from 1921 until 1979, when the George Ignatieff Theatre (GIT) was constructed at Trinity.
 While most productions are now in the GIT, plays have also been staged in other rooms at Trinity and outside in the quadrangle, most notably the annual Shakespeare in the Quad production - a continuation of the oldest outdoor Shakespeare festival in Canada.
 The TCDS frequently performs student-written productions.
 Prior TCDS student playwrights include the Canadian film director Atom Egoyan and the journalist John Ibbitson.

 Student government

 At Trinity, the final student government authority is the Trinity College Meeting (TCM), a direct democracy body in which all students have equal standing (conditional on the wearing of gowns at meetings).
 The TCM directly governs major policy questions and the allocation of student funds, and convenes a series of committees to provide recommendations on all aspects of student life.
 The TCM delegates responsibility for daily affairs to six student Heads, following annual elections.
-There are two Heads of college, two Heads of Arts (social), two Heads of Non-Residents and one to two Head(s) of Divinity; in each case, one Head is female and one male.
+There are two Heads of College, two Heads of Arts (social), two Heads of Non-Residents and one to two Head(s) of Divinity.
+Historically, one Head was female and the other male; as of 2021, Heads positions have been degendered.
 Students of the Faculty of Divinity additionally elect one or two Heads each year, although they do not serve as officers of the TCM.